tekknolagi/tekknolagi.github.com/_posts/2022-05-30-inline-caches-in-skybison.md

 }
 ```

-the normal `tp_getattr` slot is a generic function like
+The normal `tp_getattr` slot is a generic function like
 `PyObject_GenericGetAttr` that reads from the dictionary on the type, figures
 out what offset the attribute is, checks if it is a descriptor, and so on and
 so forth.
 This is a *lot* of work.